 \subsection{\nest Memory Modeling}

-Following the approach in prior works~\cite{phaze, mist, nnscaler}, \nest employs \textbf{symbolic-based analysis} via \texttt{Torch.fx}~\cite{torchfx} to estimate workload memory requirements.
-During graph extraction, \nest traces the dependency graph to annotate operator metadata, including parameters, input sizes, and activation tensors.
-This is used by the Solver for memory modeling.
+Following prior work~\cite{phaze, mist, nnscaler}, \nest uses symbolic analysis via \texttt{Torch.fx}~\cite{torchfx} to estimate workload memory requirements.
+During graph extraction, \nest traces the dependency graph and annotates operator metadata, including parameters, input sizes, and activation tensors.
+This is then used by the Solver for memory modeling.

-The peak memory footprint for a contiguous subgraph (stage) $S$ is modeled during the pipeline's ``steady state'' and comprises five components: model weights, accumulated gradients, optimizer states, current intermediate activations, and stashed data(activations held for in-flight microbatches).
-The volume of stashed data is schedule-dependent: for 1F1B, a stage at index $s$ from the pipeline end holds $(s-1)$ microbatches; for GPipe, this scales by $B/d$.
+The peak memory footprint of a contiguous subgraph (stage) $S$ is modeled during the pipeline’s “steady state” and includes five components: model weights, accumulated gradients, optimizer states, current intermediate activations, and stashed data (activations held for in-flight microbatches).
+The amount of stashed data depends on the schedule: in 1F1B, a stage at index $s$ from the pipeline end holds $(s-1)$ microbatches; in GPipe, this scales by $B/d$.

-\nest evaluates two recomputation strategies: (1) \textbf{Without Recomputation}, where all intermediate activations are stashed; and (2) \textbf{With Recomputation}, where only stage-boundary input activations are stashed, with intermediate tensors re-materialized during the backward pass.
+\nest evaluates two Activation recomputation (AR) strategies: (1) \textbf{Without Activation Recomputation}, where all intermediate activations are stashed; and (2) \textbf{With Activation Recomputation}, where only stage-boundary input activations are stashed, with intermediate tensors re-materialized during the backward pass.

 \nest calculates peak memory using the equation: {